 The village of Adlestrop

-Home to the Cotswolds most famous station, Adlestrop, on the Great Western Line between London and Worcester, is immortalised in one of the best-loved poems in English literature (see left).
+Once home to the Cotswold’s most renowned railway station Adlestrop, which is immortalised in one of the best-loved poems in English literature (see left).

-But the station that inspired the evocative Edward Thomas’ poem, symbol of a rural golden age that vanished with World War 1, is itself no more.
-It closed to passenger traffic in 1966 – a plaque on a bench in the village is the only reminder.
-Since Richard has started training there, this sleepy village has been put on the racing map.
-Many of his staff live in cottages in the village.
+Since Richard has started training here, this sleepy village has been put on the racing map.
 The village is part of a 1000-acre estate which is run under trust for the Leigh family and its beauty must be seen to be believed.

 For more information on the village of Adlestrop please click here »